Nearest train stations, landmarks and attractions within a 15-minute walk of the hotel

 The view out of the window is fantastic.
 And I am saying that in a very sarcastic voice, by the way.
 They have given me a room on the inside of the building that looks out into a little prison-like courtyard of concrete walls.
 A load of other rooms are staring into exactly the same space – a ring of five floors and seventy-five windows (I counted them) all staring into this same space.
 Imagine if we all stood and stared out of our windows together… one hundred and fifty eyes pressed against the glass… what a scary scene that would be… all holding onto our Jacob’s Club biscuit bar.

 I am going to have to mark them down for the bar because they’re playing Simply Red on the radio, followed by Wham and The Bangles.
 Oh dear.
 The only people who listen to that are big sisters from the 1980s.
-But the bar is okay and they sell Starbucks coffee (which is actually labelled as Starbucks), so I am happy.
-It doesn’t take much to make me happy.

 The restaurant is a bit like a branch of IKEA – it’s all pine woods and spotlights.
 Everything is either grey, yellow or wood.
 The breakfast is self-service and you get your normal cereals, rolls, bacon, scrambled eggs, sausage, coffee and fruit juice, etc. It wasn’t the greatest breakfast I’ve ever had, but it will do.
 It was extremely busy, though.
 I went down there at 6:45 AM and the place was already fit to bursting with business types – not many tourists about.
 It was all suits and shoes and pressed shirt cuffs.
 I’m guessing that the Holiday Inn is the highest hotel that their bosses can put on expenses.